flatironinstitute/sciware/34_PyPackaging/main.md

 That comic is from *2007*.
 (A few things have changed!)

-The ecosystem addresses 3 problems:
+But the ecosystem still addresses 3 problems:

 - How do I get useful code from other people
 - How do I share my useful code with others